The AI Black Box

 Unsupervised

-The algorithm analyzes the internal structure and mathematical distribution of the data.
+The algorithm analyzes internal structure and mathematical distribution of the data.

 Supervised